desolabs-org/desolabs-org/src/content/services/community.md

 **Community**

+DeSoLabs is community funded and operated.
+Giving the users a voice and a chance at directing feature development.
+Meetings will be held weekly for members of the community to voice their needs and provide feedback.
-Open to all DeSo.
-Those that are coin holders of DeSoLabs or Love4src are allowed on the stage to speak.
+Coin holders of DeSoLabs or Love4src are allowed on the stage to speak.
 These meetings are task oriented, with developers raising bounty-related issues for discussion, achievements are being validated, roadmaps are being discussed and transparency of development work is promoted.

 **Coin Holder Benefits**